PrefectHQ/prefect-hex/README.md

 ## Resources

+Read [this article](https://towardsdatascience.com/create-observable-and-reproducible-notebooks-with-hex-460e75818a09) or watch [this video](https://youtu.be/_BjqCrun4nE) to learn more about prefect-hex.

 If you encounter any bugs while using `prefect-hex`, feel free to open an issue in the [prefect-hex](https://github.com/PrefectHQ/prefect-hex) repository.

 If you have any questions or issues while using `prefect-hex`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack).